 “I don’t think they’ve approved a project this small anywhere ... definitely not in a major metropolitan area.”

 Little’s motion passed 5-2 with Bond and Back opposed.

-In a 5-2 vote held last November, council rejected an 80-unit, six storey below market rental project along with a seniors’ respite centre on the parking lot site.
+In a 5-2 vote held last November, council rejected an 80-unit, five storey below market rental project along with a seniors’ respite centre on the parking lot site.
 The district was slated to provide the land and waive development fees while non-profit Catalyst Community Developments Society paid capital costs.